Harmonia conformis: Life cycle

 This ladybird has annual cycle where the duration of each life stages is dependent on the temperature of the environment.
-Their life cycle begins with the deposit of yellow eggs by the female in an area where there are prey readily available for the larvae once they have hatched.
-As larvae, they proceed through four sub-life stages beginning with a form that is dark in color with prothorax and six legs.
-The second sub-life stage is when the white external spine (scolus) develops.
-During the third sub-life stage, the larvae develop more coloration and three pairs of legs.
-The fourth sub-life stage is the further development of coloration and growth of abdominal segments which help the larvae during molting.
-Once the larva is fully grown, it attaches itself to a plant to form its pupa.The adults then hatch from this pupa and begin to seek out mates.
+Their life cycle begins with the deposition of yellow eggs by the female in an area where there are prey readily available for the larvae once they have hatched.
+As larvae, they proceed through four instars.
+The first instar is dark grey with black legs and prothorax, and the scoli (flesh extensions with setae) are black.
+The second instar instead has white-yellowish scoli.
+The third and fourth instars have variable colouration: the prothorax may be black or yellow, the scoli on the first and fourth abdominal segments are usually yellow, and the scoli on the fifth to seventh abdominal segments may be black or yellow.
+Once the larva is fully grown, it attaches itself to a plant to form its pupa.
+The adults then hatch from this pupa and begin to seek out mates.